Templates & Components

-Experience Fragment
+Experience Fragments

 AEM Experience Fragments (XF) are modular content units designed to facilitate the creation and management of reusable and consistent content.